sol087087-arch/semantic-inertia-experiments/README.md

 **Framing changes the failure mode, not the rate.** Overt and natural variants produce identical aggregate compliance (~51%).
 But overt framing triggers more scene-swapping (explicit constraints → "show me a scene without X").
 Natural framing triggers more decorative compliance (conversational phrasing → easier to fake listening).

+**Baseline register shapes the entry gate and the exit mode, but not the collapse itself.** Abstract baseline is hardest to enter (40% compliance vs 57% literary), and its dropouts predominantly fail via decorative compliance — there's no scene to swap, so models fake it.
+Procedural dropouts scene-swap instead (43 cases) — concrete tasks invite replacement.
+But among runners who *do* enter the protocol, degeneration rates converge (~30%) regardless of baseline.
+The starting register determines *who gets in* and *how they fail*, not *how they degrade once inside*.

 ---

 ## Observed Terminal Regimes